 Most of us chase a definition of happiness that other people set for us, leading to repentance during our deathbed.
 For example, some people accumulate academic titles to impress their parents, while others seek minimalism according to a monk's advice.

-In college, psychologists, doctors, and nurses taught me around 80% of older people under palliative care regretted their lives' choices.
-But you don't need wrinkles or to be in a hospital to regret your life.
-So instead, change it today.
+In college, psychologists, doctors, and nurses taught me around 80% of older people under palliative care in Colombia regretted their lives' choices.
+But you don't need wrinkles or to be in a hospital to regret your life. }

 First, write down a list of scenarios that would bring happiness to your life.
 You can then describe the benefits of each scenario and the barriers between you and them.
 Second, answer the most crucial question: "who's someone in my life who believes this scenario would bring happiness?"